 Marbury is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-Marbury is a very ethnically-diverse town.
+Marbury is a somewhat ethnically-diverse town.
 The people who call Marbury home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Marbury residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Marbury include German, Polish, Italian, English, and Greek.
+Marbury also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 13.30% of the town’s residents.
+Important ancestries of people in Marbury include German, Polish, Italian, English, and Irish.

 The most common language spoken in Marbury is English.
-Other important languages spoken here include Italian and Spanish.
+Other important languages spoken here include Spanish and Italian.

 The way a neighborhood looks and feels when you walk or drive around it, from its setting, its buildings, and its flavor, can make all the difference.
 This neighborhood has some really cool things about the way it looks and feels as revealed by NeighborhoodScout's exclusive research.
 This might include anything from the housing stock to the types of households living here to how people get around.